latest nhpb_banner 1__compressed2

 Assistance programs in Bridgeport and Fairfield County Connecticut.

 Everything from emergency rent or mortgage assistance to transportation programs, free food, and electric bill help is available to low or moderate income families in Fairfield County CT.
 A major focus is on helping with housing, transportation, and grocery bills.
-Find the churches, charities, and government programs to apply at for financial help with bills near you in Fairfield County below.
+Find the churches, charities, and government programs to apply at for financial help with bills in your area of Fairfield County below.

 There are also grants to pay security deposits as well as free clothes, cars for work, back to school supplies, and emergency heating bill help.
 Or locate free stuff, including for work, and get items such as clothes, vouchers to pay for gasoline or train passes.
 Government assistance in the Bridgeport region also offers cash aid, budgeting and debt reduction services among other programs.